cross-rs/cross/docs/custom_images.md

 """]
 ```

+## Custom Dockerfile

 For other targets, or when the default image is not enough, you can use the
 [`target.{{TARGET}}.dockerfile`][config_target_dockerfile] field
-in `Cross.toml` to use custom Docker image for a specific target:
+in `Cross.toml` to use a custom Docker image for a specific target:

 > *NOTE*: Refer to the [`build.dockerfile`][config_build_dockerfile] section of
 > the configuration for tips when writing your own `Dockerfile`.